-Kenneth Bate has served as a member of our board of directors since September 2014.
+Kenneth Bate has served as a member of our board of directors since September 2014 and as our chairman since December 2018.
 Mr. Bate is currently a director of AVEO Pharmaceuticals, Catabasis Pharmaceuticals, Epizyme, Madrigal Pharmaceuticals, and Vanda Pharmaceuticals.
 Mr. Bate previously served as President and Chief Executive Officer of Archemix Corp. and NitroMed Inc., Chief Financial Officer of Millennium Pharmaceuticals Inc. and Biogen Inc., and co-founded JSB Partners LLC, a banking and advisory services firm for biopharmaceutical and life sciences companies.
 He holds an M.B.A. from The Wharton School at the University of Pennsylvania and a B.A. from Williams College.

 Chip has served as Genocea’s President and Chief Executive Officer since February 2011 after serving as our Chief Business Officer from August 2010 to February 2011.
 Chip has also served on our board of directors since February 2011.
 Prior to joining Genocea, he served as Chief Business Officer at Vanda Pharmaceuticals, a biopharmaceutical company he co-founded in 2004.
 While at Vanda, he led the company’s strategic and business development activities and played a central role in raising more than $400 million through business development deals and equity financings.
 Prior to Vanda, Chip was a principal at Care Capital, a venture capital firm investing in biopharmaceutical companies, after serving in a variety of commercial and strategic roles at SmithKline Beecham (now GlaxoSmithKline).
 Chip holds a B.A. from Harvard University and an M.B.A. from The Wharton School at the University of Pennsylvania.